Jaxx497/concertus/docs/keymaps.md

 | Clear Multi-Selection | `Ctrl` + `v` |

 > **Multi-selection** enables users to select multiple songs to add, queue, or
-> remove to the queue or a playlist.
+> remove from a playlist or the queue.
 Selection order is preserved.

 ##### Playlist/Queue Specific